michel1991/ocp-java-11/modulars/README.md

 While it is possible to run the tar command, this has nothing to do with Java, making option E incorrect.
 Option B is one of the correct answers as the jmod command creates a JMOD file.
 Option C is the other correct answer because specifying dependencies is one of the benefits of the JPMS.

+### Which of the following is an advantage of the Java Platform Module System?
+A. A central repository of all modules
+B. Encapsulating packages
+C. Encapsulating objects
+D. No defined types
+E. Platform independence

+Option B is correct since modules allow you to specify which packages can be called by external code.
+Options C and E are incorrect because they are provided by Java without the module system.
+Option A is incorrect because there is not a central repository of modules.
+Option D is incorrect because Java defines types.